Bitvis VIP Specification Coverage

 Requirement mapping

 Requirement mapping just maps one or more requirements to another requirement.
-This is intended for two different use cases: Mapping of project requirements to IP or legacy requirements or mapping of requirements to multiple sub-requirements.
+This is intended for two different use cases: Mapping of requirements to multiple sub-requirements, or mapping of project requirements to IP or legacy requirements.

 Mapping of project requirements to multiple sub-requirements